theSafdarAwan/find-extender.nvim/README.md

     d{t|T|f|f} (delete command)
     y{t|T|f|f} (yank command)

-By default after pressing any of these commands now you have to type two characters(or more you can specify characters length) rather than One to go to next position.
+After pressing any of these commands, now you have to type `2` characters rather than `1` to go to next match.

 ## 🚀 Usage

-I have only provided demos for find and delete commands y,c,t,y commands take characters input same as these.
+TODO: Add demos

 ### Finding